 - 3.1 The Operational Boundary is detailed in Table F in Appendix 6 and is the limit beyond which external debt is not normally expected to exceed.
 In most cases, this would be a similar figure to the CFR, but may be lower or higher depending on the levels of actual debt. - 3.2 The Authorised Limit for External Borrowing a further key prudential indicator represents a control on the overall level of borrowing.
 This represents a limit beyond which external debt is not allowed to exceed.
 This needs to be set or revised by Members.
 It reflects the level of external debt which, while not desired, could be afforded in the short term, but is not sustainable in the longer term.
 This is the statutory limit (Affordable Capital Expenditure Limit) determined under section 35(1) of the Local Government in Scotland Act 2003.
 The Government retains an option to control either the total of all councils' plans, or those of a specific council, although this power has not yet been exercised.
-The Council is asked to approve the authorised limit detailed in Table G in Appendix 6.
-The limit within the appendix has been increased to allow for an estimated increase in debt due to the Accounting requirement change in relation to leasing from 1 April 2022. - 3.3 Advance Borrowing This Council will not borrow more than or earlier than required purely in order to profit from the investment return of the extra sums borrowed.
+The Council is asked to approve the authorised limit detailed in Table G in Appendix 6. - 3.3 Advance Borrowing This Council will not borrow more than or earlier than required purely in order to profit from the investment return of the extra sums borrowed.
 Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds. - 3.3.1 Advance borrowing will only be taken for risk management purposes subject to sound justification.
 The Section 95 Officer may do this under delegated power where, for instance, a sharp rise in interest rates is expected and so borrowing early at fixed interest rates will be economically beneficial.
 A cautious approach to any such borrowing will be adopted, however where there is a clear business case for doing so borrowing may be undertaken to fund the approved capital programme or to fund future debt maturities. - 3.3.2 Full consideration will be given to balancing investment risks, such as the credit and interest risk resulting from the temporary investment of the sums, against the risk of adverse interest rate movements in addition to the existing debt maturity profile over the medium term. - 3.3.3 As required by The Investment Regulations (Code on the Investments of Money by Scottish Local Authorities) which came into force on 1 April 2010 the Council will appraise all risks associated with advance borrowing activity.
-The Council will fully document the justification for the decision prior to the activity being undertaken, with subsequent reporting either within the mid-year or annual reporting mechanism.

-4. UK, World and Scottish Economy Update and Current Forecasts
+The Council will fully document the justification for the decision prior to the activity being undertaken, with subsequent reporting either within the mid-year or annual reporting mechanism. - 4.
+UK, World and Scottish Economy Update (January 2022)